 3. Review Your Formatting

 Your completed thesis should comply with all of the formatting requirements outlined in this document.
-If you are unsure of any of the format requirements, be sure to check with the Library Director or the Center for Theological Writing before you turn in your completed thesis.
-If you would like assistance with formatting, please see the Director of the Center for Theological Writing (Library, second floor, room L-1).
+If you are unsure of any of the format requirements, be sure to check with the Center for Theological Writing or the Library Director before you turn in your completed thesis.
+If you would like assistance with formatting, please request an appointment with the Director of the Center for Theological Writing.
 Works not conforming to these standards will be rejected.
 Sample pages may be sent to the Library Director at an early date for review.

 2. In many theses, numerous citations of standard works and major journals make it desirable to use abbreviations when citing them.

 a.
-For directions in the use of abbreviations in biblical areas, please consult The SBL Handbook, Chapter 8.
+For directions in the use of abbreviations in biblical areas, please consult The SBL Handbook, 2nd ed., chapter 8.

 b.
-When citing biblical texts, use the abbreviations for books of the Bible and other primary source Ancient Texts as found in Section 8.3 of The SBL Handbook.
+When citing biblical texts, use the abbreviations for books of the Bible and other primary source Ancient Texts as found in Section 8.3 of The SBL Handbook, 2nd ed.
 Although most extra-biblical ancient sources are abbreviated using periods, note that you are not to put a period after abbreviations of biblical books.

 c.
-For citing secondary sources in biblical studies (including certain journals, periodicals, major reference works and series), please use the abbreviations found in Section 8.4 of The SBL Handbook.
+For citing secondary sources in biblical studies (including certain journals, periodicals, major reference works and series), please use the abbreviations found in Section 8.4 of The SBL Handbook, 2nd ed.

 d.
 If you use abbreviations in the body of your text, footnotes, or bibliography, you must include a list of the abbreviations with the matching full titles in the “Abbreviations” page in the preliminary pages of your thesis or dissertation.
 (See Section E.7 below.)